 The negative CI value for California's NGV fuel is a direct result of the significant increase of methane capture projects in the state (primarily from dairy operations), which is mitigating the atmospheric release of the highly potent GHG methane, and instead using it to displace diesel fuel.
 These methane capture projects are delivering carbon-negative fuel primarily in the form of compressed renewable natural gas (RNG), which CARB terms BioCNG.
-BioCNG represented approximately 89% of natural gas consumed in California's transportation sector and reported in the LCFS program for the first three quarters of 2021.
+BioCNG represented approximately 88.6% of natural gas consumed in California's transportation sector and reported in the LCFS program for all of 2021.